dsoto/ENSP_330/syllabus/330-syllabus-template.md

 We will have many reading assigned throughout the semester.
 There will typically be a reflection essay or short quiz assigned on each reading.

-Here is the tentative reading schedule
+The tentative reading schedule is posted below.
+I will also add readings during the semester that reflect current events or the interests of the class.

 {{ d['reading-schedule.md'] }}